Four more Brazilian states deemed free of foot-and-mouth disease - AgMin - News Break

 The development underscores the strength of Brazil's beef industry, a major supplier to importers like China and home to the world's biggest commercial cattle herd.

-Companies including JBS SA, Marfrig and Minerva are based in Brazil, which is also the world’s biggest beef exporter ahead of the United States and Australia.
+Companies including JBS SA (JBSS3.SA), Marfrig (MRFG3.SA) and Minerva (BEEF3.SA) are based in Brazil, which is also the world's biggest beef exporter ahead of the United States and Australia.

 The additional states now considered free of foot-and-mouth disease free without vaccination are Paraná, Rio Grande do Sul, Acre, and Rondônia, Dias said.